-Published Papers — You can find more details on these paper using the links below.
+Published (or soon to be published) Papers — You can find more details on these paper using the links below.

 How Do We Differ When We Differ in Tastes? — in Ergo (Link)

 When we differ in tastes, do our experiences differ phenomenologically?
 I argue “yes”, and show why the answer matters for debates in the philosophy of mind and value.

 An Honest Look at Hybrid Theories of Pleasure — in Philosophical Studies (Link)

 According to the leading theories of pleasure in ethics, the pleasantness of our experiences is determined by either their phenomenology or our attitudes towards them.
 I critically examine a hybrid approach.

 Why Humean Causation is Extrinsic — in Thought (Link)

 Humeans are committed to the thesis that for any causal facts pertaining to a region, those facts pertain to that region extrinsically.
 I show why Humeans cannot escape this (problematic) commitment.

 Papers in Progress — Please feel free to email me if you're interested in reading a draft.